datacamp-content-public/courses-dealing-with-missing-data-in-python-nancy-goel/slides/chapter_1_0c5f8c88ecf599b36dbbe2e97361d32c.md

 `@script`
 In the last set of exercises, you worked on marking and removing rows with missing data.
-Now let's move towards a more realistic problem where forward and backward filling of missing data come in handy.
+Now let's move towards a more realistic problem where forward and backward filling of missing data come handy.

 ---